m-azra3l/pos-bridge-assessment/ERC721A/README.md

 This is the first project in Polygon-Advance, in this project I was tasked deploy an NFT collection on the Ethereum blockchain, Map the collection to Polygon, and Transfer assets over via the Polygon Bridge.

-## Description

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Hello World!".
-This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.

 ## Getting Started

 ### Executing program